Title

 U sing a rubber propelled press that passed through the press guide and directly impacted on the face of the powder in a die.
 The velocity of the press was controlled by changing the number of rubber bands.
 Using an acryl plate of appropriate strength

-an author observed the progression of both the press and the shock
+an author observed the progression of both the press and the shockwave that were produced.

 On the theoretical calculations an author overlooked the elastic recovery factor; the effect of the kinetic state of powder and the friction between the powder and die wallj the e任ect of the air that was mixed with the powder particle's.